So you want to become a big data engineer? Good choice! But how to go about it? Find out in this post.

 At the very least, familiarize yourself with things like SQL (Structured Query Language), as well as NoSQL frameworks.
 It’s also a good idea to play around with a database management system like MySQL or PostgreSQL.
 We especially like these two because they’re both open-source, but there are plenty of commercial solutions also available.

-5. Develop your broader toolset
+5. How to become a big data engineer: Develop your broader toolset

 Developing your knowledge and skills using different web-based data engineering tools will vastly improve your job prospects.
 There are tonnes out there to choose from but a few to consider include Amazon Web Service’s cloud architecture, the Apache Cloudstack, and Microsoft’s SQL Server Management Studio.

 While nobody will expect you to become an expert in all of these tools, it’s important to familiarize yourself with them at the basic level.
 With such a huge array of data engineering tools out there, it’s pretty common to find them integrated.
 You’ll need to understand their basic principles, then, if not their inner workings.